 Our MGH Family

-Volunteers perform various jobs while at the arena and are fully trained in all areas.
+Volunteers perform various jobs while at the arena (no previous horse experience required!).
 One such job is side walking.
-In and equine-assisted therapy class, the side walkers aid the instructor in the physical manipulation and support of the participant.
+In an equine-assisted therapy class, the side walkers aid the instructor in the physical manipulation and support of the participant.
 This can be a very “hands on” job.
-In a therapeutic riding lesson, depending on the level of independence of the rider, the side walker may provide some physical support as well as emotional and motivational support.
+In a therapeutic riding lesson, depending on the level of independence of the rider, the side walker may provide some physical as well as emotional and motivational support.
 In some cases, the side walker is acting as a sighted guide for students who are blind or who have low vision.
 The ultimate goal of a good side walker is to encourage the participant to stretch, grow, and develop to their fullest potential while helping to provide a safe environment.
 Side walkers work side-by-side with the instructor, never leaving the student’s side without direction from the instructor.

-When new volunteers first come to the arena, they go through an in-depth training to cover all of the skills required of them.
-This allows for anyone to become a volunteer, regardless if they have experience working with horses or children.
-Additionally, several events are hosted throughout the year to serve as “thank you” events for the volunteers such as the Welcome Back breakfast, a barn dance, a sock hop, and pot luck family meals to celebrate holidays like Thanksgiving and Christmas.
+When new volunteers first come to the arena, they go through in-depth training to cover all of the skills required of them.
+This allows anyone to become a volunteer, regardless if they have experience working with horses or children.
+Additionally, several events are hosted throughout the year to serve as “thank you's” for the volunteers such as the Welcome Back breakfast, a barn dance, a sock hop, and pot luck family meals to celebrate holidays like Thanksgiving and Christmas.

 If you are interested in joining the volunteer family, please contact Katie Hickman at email@example.com or (256) 761-3364.